 - 60g (½ cup) Dates I used medjool dates (around 5)

-- 1 tbsp Peanut Butter Natural
+- 1 tablespoon Peanut Butter Natural

-- 2 tbsp Desiccated Coconut Unsweeetened
+- 2 tablespoon Desiccated Coconut Unsweeetened

 - Place the walnuts in a food processor and blitz until they are finely crushed.